Queens Square

 How Life Works Here

 Queens Square is located in Buckinghamshire, near High Wycombe.
 Crime is a significant concern, with 1106 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 538 violent offences were recorded (49% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Daily amenities are excellent, with 20 facilities within walking distance, including fast_food (9), hairdresser (2), and pharmacy (2).
-The nearest public transport is 94m away.
-A car is recommended for most journeys.
+The closest is Centra Pharmacy (pharmacy, 10m).
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Oxford Street) is 94m away.
 The median property price is £180,000, though prices have fallen 50% over five years.
 Based on 6 transactions recorded since 2014.
 The local area has a moderate population, with a high proportion of rented accommodation, with larger households suggesting families.
-There are 9 schools within 2 km, 9 rated Good or Outstanding by Ofsted.
-3 are rated Outstanding.
-Both primary and secondary options are available locally.
-The nearest school is just 193m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
 This street falls within Flood Zone 3 — a high-risk area for flooding from river sources.
 Specialist flood insurance and any necessary mitigation should be factored into a purchase decision.
-The profile suggests appeal to both young professionals and retirees.
-Overall, this street scores 45 out of 100 for liveability.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This street may particularly suit young professionals.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 55/100 (excellent access and transport), but liveability scores only 39/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Nearby Services (5 km)